Electricity sector in Iceland: Transmission

 The Icelandic Transmission System Operator (TSO) is Landsnet, a company jointly owned by three state-owned power companies: RARIK, Landsvirkjun and Orkubú Vestfjarða.
 The Icelandic TSO is compensated for all transmission costs by retail and wholesale distributors.
 Landsnet's transmission network operates at voltages of 220kV, 132kV and a few 66kV lines and serves the whole country and is composed of 3,000 km of transmission lines and around 70 substations.

 Connection to the rest of Europe

 There are plans to connect the Icelandic grid with the UK using a subsea High-Voltage DC (HVDC) interconnector, with a potential capacity of up to 1.2GW, called Icelink.
-It would be the world's longest HVDC cable, if built.
+It would be the world's longest submarine HVDC cable, if built.
 This would allow Iceland to export excess energy to UK and in turn linking it to a wider European super grid.
 The project is in planning stages and is controversial in Iceland due to fears of increased domestic electricity prices as well as environmental damage from the resulting increase in power plants.

 In the 2019 UK General Election 2019, the Democratic Unionist Party included in their manifesto a version of Icelink in which Iceland would instead be connected to Northern Ireland.

+Iceland is active with the sale of Certificates of Origin in Europe.
+On 27th of April 2023 the Association of Issuing Bodies (AIB) suspended the export of Guarantees of Origin (GO) from Iceland due to the suspect of possible double counting.
+The ban was later lifted.

 Distribution

-Electricity distribution is controlled by the following local utilities with local monopolies:
+Electricity distribution is controlled by the following utilities with local monopolies: